Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Preparation of the Auxiliary State

-By measuring the emitter in the $X$-basis, we decouple the photons from the spin qubit.
-Depending on the measurement outcome ($\ket{+} / \ket{-}$), the prepared state will be $\frac{1}{\sqrt{2}}(\ket{01} \pm \ket{23})$.
-The relative phase of the auxiliary state only leads to phase differences between the state projections of the ESA.
+The photons are decoupled from the spin qubit by measuring the emitter in the $X$-basis.
+Depending on the measurement outcome ($\ket{\pm}=(\ket{0}\pm\ket{1})/\sqrt{2}$), the relative phase in the prepared state varies $\frac{1}{\sqrt{2}}(\ct_0\ct_1 \pm \ct_2\ct_3)\kvac$.
+This state has the desired shape from Eq.~\eqref{eq:4}.
+When the ESA is applied with this auxiliary state, the relative phase only leads to phase differences between the final state projections.
+Different auxiliary states can be prepared by applying a different sequence of X-gates and photon emissions.

 The above procedure can be generalized to prepare the auxiliary states for arbitrary even dimensions.
-With a control register that contains $\lceil\log_2\left(\frac{d}{2}\right)\rceil$ qubits, multi-qubit controlled gates and optical switches, we can create the required state with $d-2$ photonic qudits and Schmidt rank $\frac{d}{2}$ in the following way.
+With a control register that contains $\lceil\log_2\left(\frac{d}{2}\right)\rceil$ qubits, using multi-qubit controlled gates, one can create the required state with $d-2$ photonic qudits and Schmidt rank $\frac{d}{2}$.
 The control qubits are prepared in an equal superposition of $d/2$ different states.
 By applying a series of multi-qubit controlled operations, the state of the spin qubit is flipped controlled on a specific term in the superposition of control qubits allowing for the emission of a photon conditioned on the state of the qubit register.
-The optical switches are used to route the photons to the correct spatial modes.
 Thus, each of the $d/2$ superposition states of the qubit register corresponds to one mode in the superposition of the auxiliary multi-qudit state.
-We refer the reader to Supplemental Material~D for further details.
+We refer the reader to Supplemental Material~C for further details.